markandre13/corba.js/README.md

 All build stages are setup to run in watch mode for performance reasons.

-* I ususally run `npm dev:build` in Visual Studio Code's terminal window to be able to jump from compiler errors directly into the source code.
+* I ususally run `npm run dev:build` in Visual Studio Code's terminal window to be able to jump from compiler errors directly into the source code.

-* `npm dev:test` runs all tests in watch mode.
+* `npm run dev:test` runs all tests in watch mode.

-* `npm dev:test --file=lib/test/valuetype.spec.js` runs a single test file
-  in watch mode.
+* `npm run dev:test --file=lib/test/valuetype.spec.js` runs a single test file in watch mode.